Simmons Bank Arena: History

 The arena is also used for other events: concerts (seating capacity is between 15,000 and 18,000 for end-stage concerts; the arena has an 80-by-40-foot portable stage); rodeos and auto racing (seating capacity is 14,000); and trade shows and conventions (there are 28000 sqft of arena floor space plus 7050 sqft of meeting space and 2580 sqft of pre-function space).
 As a concert venue, its location prompted Bruce Springsteen and the E Street Band to play one of its most rarely performed numbers, 1973's "Mary Queen of Arkansas", during a March 2000 show on their Reunion Tour.

 The arena is owned by the Multi-Purpose Civic Center Facilities Board for Pulaski County.
 The arena was designed by the Civic Center Design Team (CCDT), Burt Taggart & Associates, Architects/Engineers, The Wilcox Group, Garver & Garver Engineering and Rosser International of Atlanta.

 The arena held the 2004, 2007 and 2009 American Idols LIVE!
 Tour concerts on August 13, 2004, July 13, 2007, and July 25, 2009, respectively.

 The arena's 20-year naming rights were part of a $28.1 billion sale of Alltel to Verizon Wireless, effective on June 30, 2009, with Alltel Arena renamed as Verizon Arena.

-Fleetwood Mac performed at the arena May 4, 2013, with surprise guests former President Bill Clinton and First Lady Hillary Clinton attending the show.
+Fleetwood Mac performed at the arena May 4, 2013, with surprise guests former president Bill Clinton and First Lady Hillary Clinton attending the show.
 Fleetwood Mac drummer Mick Fleetwood introduced the couple, who were seated in an arena suite, to the sold-out audience and dedicated the song "Don't Stop" to them, which was Bill Clinton's 1992 presidential election campaign song.

 On October 5, 2016, the arena hosted the Kellogg's Tour of Gymnastics Champions.

 With expiration of initial naming rights due in 2019, new naming rights for the arena were purchased by Arkansas-based Simmons Bank in a deal announced on November 9, 2018; the name change became official on October 3, 2019.

+On January 29, 2022, Elton John performed at the arena for his Goodbye Yellow Brick Road farewell tour to a sold out audience.

+Later in 2022, The Eagles played at Simmons Bank Arena on November 27 during their Hotel California tour.
+The show featured country star Vince Gill, Deacon Frey - son of founding band member Glenn Frey, the Arkansas Symphony Orchestra, and members of the Little Rock Saint Mark's Baptist Church choir.
+The concert was a sellout.

+On July 17, 2024, the arena hosted Dynamite 250, the 250th episode of All Elite Wrestling's weekly show Dynamite.